Tácio

-Tácio Caetano Cruz Queiroz (born 7 August 1980), better known as just Tácio, is a former professional Brazilian footballer who played as defensive midfielder.
+Tácio Caetano Cruz Queiroz (born 7 August 1980), better known as just Tácio, is a Brazilian former professional footballer who played as defensive midfielder.
 In 1997, he was part of the Brazilian team that won the 1997 South American Under-17 Football Championship.

 Biography

 EC Vitória

 Born in Valença, Bahia, Tácio started his career at Vitória.
 He played the 1998 1998 Copa do Brasil's edition and the Campeonato Baiano of that same season.
 In June 1998, he signed with A.C.
 Venezia along with Marcone and Bilica.
 He played once in 1998–99 Coppa Italia, a 1–1 draw with Juventus.

 In January 1999, Tácio returned to Vitória, as his non-EU quota was transferred to newcomer Álvaro Recoba.
 Between 1999 and 2000, Tácio played 36 matches in Campeonato Brasileiro Série A and Copa João Havelange combined.
 He left the club in mid-2001, after playing the Campeonato Baiano and the Copa do Brasil of that season.